12 Tips for Managing Your Pitta This Summer

 Ayurvedic Herbs for Reducing Pitta

-Amalaki is traditionally used in Ayurveda to prevent the accumulation of pitta in the body and to rejuvenate the entire system.
-It promotes regularity and the elimination of toxins from the GI tract.
-Taken on a daily basis, amalaki works to continually remove pitta from the body, helping to reduce the chances of all types of pitta-related imbalances.
+For daily maintenance, nourishing the tissues, and rejuvenation: Amalaki is traditionally used in Ayurveda to prevent the accumulation of pitta in the body and to rejuvenate the entire system.
+It promotes regularity and the elimination of natural toxins from the GI tract.
+Taken on a daily basis, amalaki works to continually remove pitta from the body, helping to balance pitta.
 A rich natural source of antioxidants, amalaki also promotes proper digestion and strengthens immunity.